 - Enter the energy use data for each disclosable building.

-- Click the appropriate reporting link on the Energy Commission’s benchmarking page,www.energy.ca.gov/benchmarking, which will direct you to log into Portfolio Manager.
+- Click the appropriate reporting link on the CEC’s Report Benchmarking Data page, which will direct you to log in to Portfolio Manager.

 - Submit your report from within Portfolio Manager.

 Reporting is due by June 1 annually.

 You will need to resubmit your building each year.
 After the first year you report, much of the information you are reporting will remain the same.
 So you will just need to check for information that may have changed, enter the energy use data for the previous calendar year, and submit your report.